Brewdenell History, Family Crest & Coats of Arms

 "Amongst the old Leicestershire names now rare in the county is that of Brudenell.
 The Brudenells were a very distinguished family in the 16th and 17th centuries, and from them sprang the noble house of Cardigan."

-Important Dates for the Brewdenell family
+Early History of the Brewdenell family

 This web page shows only a small excerpt of our Brewdenell research.
 Another 177 words (13 lines of text) covering the years 1547, 1510, 1600, 1102, 1136, 1139, 1151, 1193, 1234, 1391, 1429, 1532, 1533, 1455, 1487, 1461, 1531, 1520, 1530, 1461, 1593, 1663, 1607, 1703, 1692 and 1732 are included under the topic Early Brewdenell History in all our PDF Extended History products and printed products wherever possible.